Bahnwärter Thiel (club): Viehbahnhof location

 After a five-year lease-agreement was reached, the Bahnwärter Thiel venue permanently moved to the Viehhof in late 2017.
 The new location is on the former freight station of the Viehhof, the so-called Viehbahnhof, about 400 meters away from its previous location there.
 The concept for the new location includes ateliers, workspaces and workshops, as well as band practice rooms, part of which will be located in some of the repurposed containers.
 This location on the Viehhof area sparked a debate about gentrification and spaces for subculture in Munich, as parts of the local graffiti scene feared that they might lose the last space in Munich where spraying graffiti was allowed and legal.
 Hahn has stated that it was always intended to include graffiti on the project and also wants to integrate the scene in the decoration of the venue.

 A wooden wall with a length of 100 m was constructed as a designated space for graffiti.
 The construction was organized by Bahnwärter Thiel staff, parts of the graffiti scene, and the City of Munich.
 Artists feared that the wooden wall might be used to prevent sprayers from entering the premises.

 In May 2018, there was an arson attack on the venue, resulting in a wooden shed burning down.

 A withdrawn Munich U-Bahn car was moved to the Bahnwärter Thiel in early 2018.
 Two more U-Bahn cars followed in October 2018.
 It is planned to use one of the cars as a cafeteria, and the other as a workspace.
 In May 2019 an old decommissioned tram from 1967 that was found in Ulm was brought to the Bahnwärter Thiel.
 It is planned to use the tram as a youth center and for holding art workshops.

 Future development

-The lease for the Viehhof area ends in 2022.
+Before the lease for the Viehhof area ended in late 2022 it got extended until at least 2027.
 The redevelopment of the Viehhof has already begun, with the construction of the new Münchner Volkstheater, which is scheduled to be completed in 2021.
 The city of Munich also plans to build apartments on parts of the area.